Hiawatha: The Song of Hiawatha

-Written by Henry Wadsworth Longfellow, the 1855 epic poem The Song of Hiawatha tells of the adventures of "Hiawatha" and his heroic deeds.
-This poem however has little to do with the actual Hiawatha.
-Longfellow most likely took the name of Hiawatha and applied it to the Ojibway demigod Manabozho, and nothing more.
-This poem tells the story of a legendary heroic Native man starting from his birth and ending on his ascension to the clouds.
+The poem has little to do with the actual Hiawatha; Longfellow most likely took the name of Hiawatha and applied it to the Ojibway demigod Manabozho.

+Longfellow tells the story of a legendary heroic Native man starting from his birth and ending on his ascension to the clouds.
 It talks of many battles, losses, and moral lessons.
-Longfellow along with another writer Henry Rowe Schoolcraft, hoped to combine stories of Native Americans and create a sense of pride and remembrance for the Native Americans during the 1820s and later.
+Longfellow, along with another writer, Henry Rowe Schoolcraft, hoped to combine stories of Native Americans and create a sense of pride and remembrance for the Native Americans during the 1820s and later.

-Longfellow’s fictional Hiawatha has eclipsed the Hiawatha of legend in popular culture.